mafintosh/kirby/README.md

 ## Usage

 Kirby allows you to easily launch and list named ec2 instances.
-Key features include making launched instances automatically inherit the configuration of an instance with the same name
+Key features include tab-completion and making launched instances automatically inherit the configuration of an instance with the same name

 Run `kirby` to see a full list of commands and options